Title

 Republic Act No. 8171 provides a legal pathway for Filipino women who lost their citizenship through marriage to aliens, as well as natural-born Filipinos who lost their citizenship due to political or economic reasons, to regain their Philippine citizenship through repatriation, ensuring their rights and privileges as Filipino citizens.

-The purpose of Republic Act No. 8171 is to provide for the repatriation of Filipino women who have lost their Philippine citizenship by marriage to aliens and natural-born Filipinos who have lost their Philippine citizenship, including their minor children, allowing them to reacquire Philippine citizenship.
+RA 8171 provides a procedure for the repatriation (reacquisition) of Philippine citizenship by Filipino women who lost Philippine citizenship by marriage to aliens, and by natural-born Filipinos who also lost Philippine citizenship, including their minor children, subject to statutory requirements.

-The primary beneficiaries are Filipino women who lost their Philippine citizenship by marriage to aliens, natural-born Filipinos who lost their citizenship due to political or economic necessity, and their minor children.
+Covered applicants are (1) Filipino women who lost Philippine citizenship by marriage to aliens, and (2) natural-born Filipinos who lost Philippine citizenship—both on account of political or economic necessity—together with their minor children.

-Applicants are disqualified if they are opposed to organized government or affiliated with groups teaching doctrines against organized government; teach or defend violence or personal assault; have been convicted of crimes involving moral turpitude; or suffer from mental alienation or incurable contagious diseases.
+The applicant must not be (1) opposed to organized government or affiliated with associations/groups teaching doctrines opposing organized government; (2) defending or teaching the necessity or propriety of violence or personal assault or association for the predominance of their ideas; (3) convicted of crimes involving moral turpitude; or (4) suffering from mental alienation or incurable contagious diseases.

 The applicant must take the necessary oath of allegiance to the Republic of the Philippines and register in the proper civil registry and in the Bureau of Immigration.

-The Bureau of Immigration cancels the pertinent alien certificate of registration and issues a certificate of identification as a Filipino citizen to the repatriated citizen.
+The Bureau of Immigration shall cancel the pertinent alien certificate of registration and issue a certificate of identification as Filipino citizen to the repatriated citizen.

-RA 8171 took effect thirty (30) days after its publication in a newspaper of general circulation and it lapsed into law on July 3, 1995 without the President's signature.
+It takes effect thirty (30) days after its publication in a newspaper of general circulation.

 Analyze Cases Smarter, Faster